 North Central students are encouraged to seek academic advice from faculty members, advisors and counselors.
-Students who place into developmental classes through assessment testing are required to meet with an advisor before registering for classes.
+Students who place into developmental classes through assessment testing are required to meet with an advisor before registering for classes until they have completed foundational courses.

-Students interested in a career program should make an appointment to speak with the program coordinator.
+Students interested in a career program should also make an appointment to speak with the program coordinator.
 Names of coordinators are listed with each program of study in this catalog.